Wicca in a sentence (it’s as good a definition as any!)

-Warning when studying Wicca:
+Something to keep in mind when studying Wicca:

+Category #1.
 Wicca believes in a Goddess and a God.
 What this means varies from Wiccan to Wiccan.
 Some Wiccans are duotheistic (worshipping a Goddess and a God), others are polytheistic (worshipping multiple gods and goddesses).
 Some believe that all gods are aspects of the God, and all goddesses are aspects of the Goddess.
 Some are pantheistic (the Goddess and the God are identical with nature), others are panentheistic (the Goddess and the God interpermeate nature but are not identical with it and are also outside of it), and some are almost atheist (the Goddess and the God are Jungian archetypes, or part of a greater universal energy that is not sentient or necessarily divine).
 The “party line”, however, as Scott Cunningham puts it, is this: Wicca consists of the worship of the Goddess and the God.

 Some would say they “work with” the Goddess and God rather than worship them.
 I disagree with that because it comes from a view that says that the Judeo-Christian-Muslim view of worship is the only way to worship or it assumes that the Wiccan in question holds to a view of Divinity that would make worship less appropriate.
-Still, some Wiccans prefer the terms “work with” or “revere” to worship.
+Still, many Wiccans prefer the terms “work with” or “revere” to worship.

+Category #2.
 Wicca believes that the Divine energy is in all things, therefore reverence for nature is basic in the religion.
 All of life is sacred.

 Wiccans celebrate the Wheel of the Year, which is the major solar events of the year.
 Wiccans also celebrate the lunar events of the year.
 This wheel is a celebration of the life cycle of birth, life, death and rebirth.
 The major lunar events are the full moons, or Esbats.
 The major solar events are called Sabbats, and there are eight of them.
 There are two solstices, which are the longest and shortest days of the year, two equinoxes, which are the two days of the year that are of equal length, and then there are the cross-quarter days, which are the days halfway between the solstice and the equinox.
 Litha (Midsummer’s Eve, or the longest day of the year) and Samhain (a cross-quarter day) are two examples of Sabbats.